← Back to Blog

 The Bottom Line

 Sports happen where the internet doesn't.
-Any app designed for courtside use needs to work without connectivity.
+Any app designed for courtside use needs to stay reliable with weak connectivity.
 This isn't a nice-to-have feature—it's essential for the app to be useful in the real world.

 Built for Real Gyms